Concurrent Alcohol and Cocaine Abuse

 Most users believe that cocaine can stretch out the good feeling that alcohol gives them.
 What they often don’t know is that cocaine and alcohol combined do something that no other drug does with booze: they produce a new and life-threatening substance.

 That substance is called cocaethylene, which is produced by the liver in the presence of cocaine and alcohol.
 Cocaethylene is a metabolite which is much more toxic than cocaine alone (Julien et al., 2011).
-As indicated above, this combination can result in death much more quickly than in the presence of cocaine alone.
+As indicated above, this combination can result in death much more quickly than cocaine does when taken in isolation.

-In addition to the production of cocaethylene, some drinkers believe that they can imbibe over longer periods of time because they do not feel the effects of alcohol, as cocaine sharpens their senses.
-This can be deadly because a user will tend to drink more when unable to feel the consequences of doing so.
-Alcohol poisoning and subsequent death can easily result.
+In addition to the production of cocaethylene, some drinkers believe that they can imbibe over longer periods of time because they do not feel the effects of alcohol, since cocaine sharpens their senses.
+This can be deadly, because a user will tend to drink more when they are unable to feel the consequences of doing so.
+Alcohol poisoning or overdose and subsequent death can easily result.

 Many rehab facilities will provide you with: